Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Bill Dahlen

-Bill Dahlen played 21 major league seasons, accumulated more career WAR than at least a dozen Hall of Fame shortstops, held a 42-game hitting streak that stood as the National League record for 51 years, and retired as one of the most prolific position players of the dead-ball era.
+Bill Dahlen played 21 major league seasons, accumulated more career WAR than at least a dozen Hall of Fame shortstops, held a 42-game hitting streak that ranked as the second-longest in National League history for more than eight decades, and retired as one of the most prolific position players of the dead-ball era.
 He is not in the Hall of Fame.
 He has been considered and rejected by multiple Veterans Committees.
 He remains one of the strongest statistical candidates for induction who has never received a plaque, and at this point, the omission is its own kind of distinction.

 A Career in Full